h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 A **Two Hour Test Drive session**: Test Drive is H2O's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.

 - Need a **Two Hour Test Drive** session?
 [Try it Now](https://www.h2o.ai/test-drive/).
-Follow the instructions [on this quick tutorial](https://h2oai.github.io/tutorials/test-drive/#0) to get a Test Drive Session started.
+Follow the instructions [on this quick tutorial](https://h2oai.github.io/tutorials/test-drive/#0) to get a Test Drive session started.
 After the Driverless AI Test Drive session starts, continue reading the remaining prerequisites of this tutorial then start Task 1: Product Tour.

 - Already have a **Two Hour Test Drive** session?
 Continue reading the remaining prerequisites of this tutorial then start Task 1: Product Tour.